khv1one/goxstreams/README.md

 		config,
 	)

 	return myConsumer
 }

 ```
 ### Config description
 - Stream
---the name of the stream from which we read messages
+-- the name of the stream from which we read messages
 - Group
---each group processes messages independently of the other
+-- each group processes messages independently of the other
 - ConsumerName
---client name in the group, may not be unique
+-- client name in the group, may not be unique
 - BatchSize
---the size of messages read from the stream per request
+-- the size of messages read from the stream per request
 - MaxConcurrency
---maximum number of message processing goroutines
+-- maximum number of message processing goroutines
 - NoAck
---when true - messages will not be reprocessed if there was an error
+-- when true - messages will not be reprocessed if there was an error
 - MaxRetries
---the number of times the message will be reprocessed on errors
+-- the number of times the message will be reprocessed on errors
 - CleaneUp
---automatic deletion of messages after successful processing
+-- automatic deletion of messages after successful processing
 - FailReadTime
---Failed messages read interval
+-- Failed messages read interval
 - FailIdle
---The time after which the message will be considered corrupted
+-- The time after which the message will be considered corrupted

 ## Benchmarks
 WIP